 - 1881: 6 baby girls named Belva (rank: 747th)

-The SSDI data reveals higher raw numbers, but the same double-spike pattern:
+Data from the Social Security Death Index (SSDI) reveals higher raw numbers, but the same double-spike pattern:

 - 1891: 50 people with the first name Belva